Above ordinary Superior Fabric Cleaners

 The County was a rural community for years and the population was centered in two areas, one at Manassas (home to a major railroad junction), the other near Occoquan and Woodbridge along the Potomac River.
 Beginning in the late 1930s, a larger suburban population grew up near the existing population centers, particularly in Manassas.
 The town's post-World War II growth led it to become an independent city in 1975.
 Beginning in the late 1960s, the County began transitioning into a bedroom community of Washington, DC and its population expanded dramatically to the point where, by the end of the 20th century, it was the third most populous local jurisdiction in Virginia.
 Much of this growth has taken place in the last twenty years.

-According to the U.S. Census Bureau, the county has a total area of 348 square miles (902 km²), of which 338 square miles (875 km²) is land and 11 square miles (27 km²) (3.04%) is water.
+According to the U.S. Census Bureau, the county has a total area of 348square miles (902km), of which 338square miles (875km) is land and 11square miles (27km) (3.04%) is water.
 It is bounded on the north by Loudoun and Fairfax counties; on the west by Fauquier County; on the south by Stafford County; and on the east by the Potomac River (Charles County, Maryland lies across the river).

 The county is divided into seven magisterial districts: Brentsville, Coles, Dumfries, Gainesville, Neabsco, Occoquan, and Woodbridge.
 The magisterial districts each elect one supervisor to the Board of Supervisors which governs Prince William County.
 There is also a Chairman elected by the county at-large, bringing total Board membership to 8; this may increase after the 2010 census when an eighth magisterial district is likely to be added.
 A Vice-Chairman is selected by the Board from amongst its membership.
 The current Chairman is Corey A. Stewart, who previously served as the Occoquan District Supervisor.
 The current Vice-Chairman is John T. Stirrup, Jr., the Gainesville District Supervisor.
 The County operates under the county form of the County Executive system of government, with an elected Board of Supervisors.
 The Board then appoints a professional, nonpartisan County Executive to manage government agencies.